Trivivium/devops-2k20/report/REPORT.md

 chapter with an overview of how these tools fit together.

-The software solution had a variety of dependencies, both on various packages and libraries, but also on external services that, would they crash, would crash our service.
-The following diagram shows the relations between them and any external services they rely on.
+The software solution had a variety of dependencies, both on various packages and libraries, but also on external services that our system relied on.
+The following diagram shows these relations.

 ![Dependency Diagram](./images/dependency_graph.png)